R00Kie-Liu/TA2N/README.md

 # TA2N
-Code of TA2N: Two-Stage Action Alignment Network for Few-Shot Action Recognition Coming in a few days.
+Code of TA2N: Two-Stage Action Alignment Network for Few-Shot Action Recognition

+The code will be published in a few days (before 2022/10/8).